-The tour starts from Sofia at 14.00 h in the afternoon, at the latest.
-The tour participants will be picked up either from Sofia Airport, as they are kindly requested to arrive there until 14.00 h (2 p.m.), or from their accommodation place within the city of Sofia, if they have arrived earlier.
-Then we will be driving south (for about 3 hours) to Lake Kerkini in Northern Greece, on the other side of the Bulgarian-Greek border.
-We will check in a small family-run hotel near the lake for three nights.
+The tour starts from Sofia at 14.00 h in the afternoon (2 p.m.), at the latest.
+The tour participants will be picked up either from Sofia Airport or from their accommodation place within the city of Sofia, if they have arrived earlier.
+Then we will be driving south (for about 3 hours) to Lake Kerkini in northern Greece, on the other side of the Bulgarian-Greek border.
+We will check in at a small family-run hotel near the lake for three nights.

 Day 2 & 3

-We will be taking photos of Dalmatian Pelicans in the lake both from the lakes’ banks and from a boat.
-Except the Dalmatian Pelicans the lake offers good opportunities to photograph also the White Pelican, Pygmy Cormorant, Greater Flamingo, Great Egret and various waterfowl.
+We will be taking photos of Dalmatian Pelicans and Great White Pelicans in the lake both from the lakes’ banks and from a boat.
+Apart from the pelicans, the lake offers good opportunities to photograph Greater Flamingo, Pygmy Cormorant, Great White Egret, Tundra (Bewick’s) Swan, Eurasian Spoonbill and various waterfowl.

-We will spend these two days aiming to photograph our second target species, the Eurasian Griffon Vulture from our fixed hide.
-Apart from the Griffon Vulture we will have good opportunities to photograph also the Eurasian Black Vulture, White-tailed Eagle and other species of birds of prey.
+We will spend these three days trying to capture the two resident species of vultures in the area, the Griffon Vulture and the Cinerous (Eurasian Black) Vulture, from our fixed hide.
+Besides the vultures, we may have good opportunities to photograph White-tailed Eagle, Common Buzzard and Common Raven.
 It sometimes happens a Red Fox, Golden Jackal, Wild Cat or a Wolf to turn up at the feeding table too.

-If time allows we can also try to photograph a variety of passerine birds (like the Hawfinch, Siskin, Brambling, Sombre Tit, etc.) visiting the feeders, which we are maintaining in this area.
-During times when there is less activity at the hide we can go off to explore the region looking for other wildlife.
-We will be sure to visit a nearby reserve where a reintroduced population of European Bison roam in the wild – a setting that makes for good photography.
+If time allows we can also try to photograph a variety of passerine birds, like the Hawfinch, Siskin, Brambling, Sombre Tit, etc. visiting the feeders, which we maintain in this area.
+In the periods with less activity at the hide we can go off to explore the region, looking for other wildlife.
+We will be sure to visit a nearby reserve where reintroduced populations of European Bison and Red Deer roam in the wild – another setting that makes for good wildlife photography.

-After breakfast we will be transferred back to Sofia airport (3 ½ hours driving), or to Bourgas airport on the coast (3 hours driving) – for your return flights.
+After breakfast we will be transferred back to Sofia airport (3 ½ hours drive) for your return flight.